 Please ensure that any additional appliances, not fitted by Auto-Trail, are capable of working within this pressure.

 Cylinder Compartment

-Your vehicle is designed to accept either 15kg or 7kg gas cylinders, this is dependent on the model you have chosen.
+Your vehicle is designed to accept 2 x 7kg gas cylinders.

 The compartment is accessed via a door on the outside of the vehicle.
+This door is secured by two locks.